-b) May be located with a sponsoring organization if it is clearly evident to the public that the CDC is a separate entity; and c) Must have a separately listed telephone number.

-9. CDC Loan files:

-- a) All loan case files and collateral documents must be either at the principal office of the CDC or maintained in a manner acceptable to SBA that permits their immediate access. - b) A CDC must provide, at its own expense, documents or copies when requested by SBA. - c) CDCs must retain the original SBA application (including any SBA Forms 912), Personal Financial Statements, and SBA Form 159(504).
+- f.
+A CDC must not directly or indirectly invest in a Licensee (as defined in 13 CFR § 120.820(f)) licensed by SBA under the Small Business Investment Company Program.
+A CDC that has an SBA-approved investment in a Licensee as of November 6, 2003, may retain such investment. - 7.
+The CDC's place of business: - a.
+Must be accessible and open to the public during regular business hours with an adequate staff (at least one qualified professional staff member available full-time as described in paragraph II.A.7 above) to perform normal business transactions; - b.
+May be located with a sponsoring organization if it is clearly evident to the public that the CDC is a separate entity; and - c.
+Must have a separately listed telephone number. - 8.
+CDC Loan files: - a.
+All loan case files and collateral documents must be either at the principal office of the CDC or maintained in a manner acceptable to SBA that permits their immediate access. - b.
+A CDC must retain a copy of SBA's character determination, if any, in the CDC loan file for the life of the loan. - c.
+After closing, the CDC must forward all original loan documents to SBA as required by SBA Form 2286 and Subpart C, Chapter 6, Para.
+III.A.12 of this SOP.
+The Trustee retains the original Debenture. - d.
+A CDC must provide, at its own expense, documents or copies when requested by SBA. - e.
+CDCs must retain the original SBA application (SBA Forms 1244, 2234 (Parts A, B, and C), and 2450 and any SBA Forms 912); SBA Form(s) 159, and SBA Form 1081 for Loan Committee Members.
 Hard-copy records of those documents requiring original signatures must be retained unless the original signature was made electronically in accordance with applicable standards governing electronic signatures.
-(See Appendix 11 for guidance on electronic signature standards.)

-d) File Retention Guidelines:
+(See Appendix 8 for guidance on electronic signature standards.) - f.
+File Retention Guidelines:

+Unless paragraph 9.e) above specifies that the original document(s) must be retained by the CDC, CDCs may retain scanned copies.